Berlin’s Outdoor Pools & Urban Lidos

 Strandbad Plötzensee

-740m in length and with a lovely 15,000m2 stretch of beach, Wedding’s Strandbad Plötzensee is one of the city’s most central lakeside beaches – and subsequently attracts crowds from all over the city.
+Some 740-metres in length and with a lovely 15,000m2 stretch of sandy beach, Wedding’s Strandbad Plötzensee is one of the city’s most central lakeside beaches, and subsequently attracts crowds from all over the city.

-With an average depth of 3.5m it is fairly shallow and therefore popular with families and casual swimmers.
-There is also an adventure playground, waterslide and trampoline to keep the kids entertained when swimming gets boring.
+With an average depth of 3.5-metres it is fairly shallow and therefore popular with families and casual swimmers.
+There is also an adventure playground, waterslide and trampoline to keep the kids entertained should the swimming get boring.

 Strandbad Orankesee

-With beach baskets, sun loungers and deck chairs available to rent, Orankesee also has a 52m long children’s water slide and a nice green lawn for sports and sandphobes.
+With beach baskets, sun loungers and deck chairs available to rent, Orankesee also has a 52-metre long water slide and a nice green lawn for sports and sandphobes.

 Strandbad Weissensee

-As popular with kids as it is with parents, the strandbad Weissensee is only 15 minutes by train from Alexanderplatz and is one of the city’s funkiest with its pizzeria and cocktail bar, beach yoga (on Wednesdays) and massage service.
+As popular with kids as it is with parents, strandbad Weissensee is only 15-minutes by train from Alexanderplatz and is one of the city’s funkiest beach bar spots with its pizzeria and bar, beach yoga and poetry slams.

-A café serves breakfast and lunch, and as well as the lake to wade and swim in, there’s a separate paddling area and playground for kids.
-Also unique is the ‘rent a beach’ service; for a relatively small fee (4Euros per adult, 2 Euros per child), you can rent a section of the beach equipped with sun loungers, service personnel and beer tent sets.
+A café serves breakfast and lunch (you can’t bring your own food here), and as well as the lake to wade and swim in there’s a separate paddling area and playground for kids.
+A section of the beach is also equipped with sun loungers.

 Strandbad Grünau

-Tucked away in the depths of East Berlin, not far from the S-bahn Grünau, the Standbad Grünau is hailed by some as the most charming of Berlin’s many lovely lake-beaches.
+Tucked away in the depths of east Berlin, not far from the S-bahn Grünau, Standbad Grünau is hailed by some as the most charming of Berlin’s many lovely lake-side beaches.

 The water here is deep enough for proper swimming and the crowds aren’t quite as horrendously busy on hot summer days.
-There are striped Standkörbe (beach baskets) and to hire, while a volley ball net, climbing wall and kids playground provide ample activities.
+There are striped Standkörbe (beach baskets) to hire, while a volley-ball net, climbing wall and playground provide some activity options.

-There’s also a decent café / snack bar on site, and a nudist area for those so inclined.
+There’s also a decent café and snack bar on site, and a nudist area for those so inclined.
 The entire area was modernised in 2020.